okami101/vuetify-admin/packages/docs/guide/resources.md

 ## Resource CRUD pages and API modules

-With the above resources informations, it's enough for Vtec Admin to recreate all necessary CRUD routes and API actions structures.
+With the above resources information, it's enough for Vtec Admin to recreate all necessary CRUD routes and API actions structures.

 Each CRUD route search for a component named as `${ResourceName}${Action}`, both on `StudlyCase`.
 4 action pages are supported : `List`, `Show`, `Create` and `Edit`.
 So for a given resource called `monsters` and for a `create` route, VA search for a `MonstersCreate` page component.
-If not found it fallbacks to a [copiable guesser page](getting-started.md#at-a-glance).
+If not found it fallbacks to a [copyable guesser page](getting-started.md#at-a-glance).
 All you have to do is to register all your CRUD resources pages with this component naming convention in mind.

 In order to facilitate this boring task, use the provided loader to do this automatically by importing it with `import "vtec-admin/src/loader"`.
 It will search for all `vue` files inside `src/resources` directory and register them to main Vue instance by given a proper component name.
-With this loader, you just have to create one vue component for each action inside a resource folder which will take the sluggified name of resource.
+With this loader, you just have to create one vue component for each action inside a resource folder which will take the slugged name of resource.

 Example for a `monster_children` and `users` resources :